 Berger-Sweeney came to Trinity from Tufts University where she served as the dean of the School of Arts and Sciences.
 Prior to Tufts, Berger-Sweeney was at Wellesley College, where she served for 19 years as a faculty member and associate dean.
 She received her undergraduate degree in psychobiology from Wellesley College, an M.P.H. in environmental health sciences from the University of California, Berkeley, and a Ph.D. in neurotoxicology from the Johns Hopkins School of Public Health.
 She completed her postdoctoral training at the National Institute of Health (INSERM) in Paris, France.

-Berger-Sweeney is the recipient of numerous awards and honors, including the prestigious National Science Foundation Young Investigator Award and a Lifetime Mentoring Award from the Society for Neuroscience (2006).
-She is a Fellow of the American Association for the Advancement of Science and chairs the professional development committee of the Society for Neuroscience.
+Berger-Sweeney is the recipient of numerous awards and honors, including a Lifetime Mentoring Award from the Society for Neuroscience (2006) and the National Science Foundation Young Investigator Award.